mendixlabs/mendix-text-template/README.md

 - Chrome, Firefox, Safari
 - Should work on Mobile Web

 > This widget is built in Mendix 8.6.4.
-It would probably work in 8.0.0, but there are no guarantees.
+Please report if this widget does not work in later versions

 ## Features